gsoft-inc/wl-squide/docs/guides/override-the-host-layout.md

 For most routes, this behavior is what the author expects.
 However, as an application introduces [authentication](./add-authentication.md) and adds many session-related features to the default layout, this default layout may no longer be suitable for every route.
 For example, a login page doesn't require session-related features, as the user isn't authenticated yet.
 In such cases, the default layout isn't appropriate.

-To accomodate pages requiring a different layout, a mechanism is needed to move their route declaration to the root of the React Router [instance](https://reactrouter.com/en/main/routers/create-browser-router) before the `RootLayout` is declared.
+To accomodate pages requiring a different layout, a mechanism is needed to move their route declaration to the root of the React Router [instance](https://reactrouter.com/en/main/routers/create-browser-router) before `RootLayout` is declared.

 ``` !#2
 root